realworldocaml/book/book/gadts/README.md

 So far so good.
 But if you think about it for a minute, you'll realize this doesn't actually do what we want.
-For one thing, the type of the outer expression is always just equal to the type of the inner expression, which means that some things we want to be able to say don't type-check.
+For one thing, the type of the outer expression is always just equal to the type of the inner expression, which means that some things that should type-check don't.

 ```ocaml env=main
 # If (Eq (i 3, i 4), i 0, i 1)